How to make an omelette

 - Pan size matters.
 A large pan could cause the omelette to spread too thinly which is more prone to overcooking, while a small pan could make the omelette too spongy and thick to fold.
 Sticking to a regular pan (around 22cm) should help you create the right texture and depth for a two-egg omelette.

 - If you’re making a breakfast omelette, you could prepare all your ingredients the night before so you can blitz through the process when you wake up.

 Click on the stars to rate this recipe:

-How to make the perfect omelette
+How to make a fluffy omelette

-Videos: How to make an omelette
+How to make a cheese omelette

 The plain cheese omelette is perhaps the easiest starting point when learning how to cook a simple and tasty meal.
 In fact, sometimes it really can’t get any better.
 Begin by cracking your eggs into a bowl (2 or 3) and adding a light seasoning of salt and black pepper before you begin whisking the egg.
 For a fluffy omelette add a splash of milk or cream and whisk vigorously for around 30 seconds, or as foam begins to appear on the top of the mixture.
 The more foam that appears the fluffier it will be, but don’t go overboard!

 Put your mixture to one side and heat a standard sized frying pan with vegetable oil on a medium heat.
 Whilst you’re waiting for your pan to heat you can now start to prepare your cheese!
 If you’re using a hard cheese such as cheddar then grating it is preferable; for soft and crumbly cheeses such as goats, brie or stilton, thinly slice it into smaller chunks so it can quickly melt when added to the mixture.

 Time to cook!